15 Best Things To Do In Braga, Portugal In One Day

 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!

-Braga is located in the north of Portugal, in the District of Braga and Alto Minho region.
+Braga is located in the North of Portugal in the Alto Minho region in the Braga District.
 It’s the fourth most populated city in the country after Lisbon, Porto, and Amadora.

-Yes, Braga is a very interesting city, definitely worth visiting.
-First of all, it’s one of the biggest and most modern cities in Northern Portugal which encourages you to spend some time there and enjoy all the benefits and amenities.
-Secondly, strolling among its historic center feels a little like stepping back in time.
-Lastly, Braga is a place that has something to offer for everyone – there are museums, amazing viewpoints, restaurants with delicious food, and of course churches with various spiritual experiences.
+Yes, Braga is an interesting city worth visiting.
+It’s one of the biggest and most modern places in Northern Portugal with a charming historic center where you can feel like stepping back in time.
+It’s a place that has something to offer to everyone – there are museums, amazing viewpoints, restaurants with delicious food, and of course dozens of churches.

-We’ll always remember Braga as a city of churches, as they are there literally on every corner.
-Besides a huge number of churches, the city is known for its architecture, many museums, historical buildings and landmarks.
+Braga is best known as a city of churches, as they are literally on every corner.
+Besides that, the city is known for its pleasant old town, interesting architecture, museums, historical buildings and landmarks.
 A bit out of town, you’ll find some great viewpoints and… more churches.

 The best way to get to know Braga is to stroll among its charming old town streets, its historical center.
-There you’ll get a chance to admire old buildings, historical landmarks, many churches, and have a delicious coffee in one of many cafes.
-Braga old town is fairly compact and easy to explore on foot.
+There you’ll get a chance to admire old buildings, historical landmarks, and countless churches, and have a delicious coffee in one of many cafes.
+Just let yourself be carried away and sooner than later you’ll discover every corner.
+Braga Old Town is fairly compact and easy to explore on foot.

-There you’ll find points of interest like Braga’s Cathedral, Arch of the New Gate, Republic Square, Raio Palace, Garden Of Santa Barbara or Biscainhos Museum.
-Let’s go and take a closer look.
+Among Braga’s old town streets, you’ll find points of interest like the Cathedral, Arch of the New Gate, Republic Square, Raio Palace, Garden Of Santa Barbara, Biscainhos Museum, and Museum of Archeology D. Diogo de Sousa.
+And of course many churches, restaurants, cafes, and small shops.

 Republic Square